UDOOboard/mkudoobuntu/README.md

 ## mkudoobuntu
 This script creates SD-card images for UDOO boards.
 It supports both desktop and headless images.
-The created images is as small as possible and expanded to the card size at the first boot.
+The created images are as small as possible and expanded to the whole card size during the first boot.

 ### Usage
     ./mkudoobuntu.sh [RECIPE [operation] [--force]]